Convert Field Operator

 -

 Convert Value operator: Converts a single value passed to it.
-This is best if you're only working with a single key/value pair of data.
+This operator is best used when you're only working with a single key/value pair of data.

 About the Info Window